zonetecde/random-github-repo/README.md

 # Random Github Repository Generator

+# This version is DEPRECATED
+Please go to the new version of the website here [random-github-repo-2](https://github.com/zonetecde/random-github-repo-2)

+---
 A website that give you random GitHub repository to get inspired

 Source code of the [Random Github Repo](https://www.randomgithubrepo.site) website